MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/latam-bra-calculate-taxes.md

 -   Other taxes
 -   Retained INSS
 -   CSLL – Contribuição Social sobre Lucro Líquido (CSLL)
 -   ICMS-ST – ICMS tributary substitution (ICMS-ST).
-In addition to this, the user can specify the one of the following calculation methods:
+In addition, the user can specify the one of the following calculation methods:
     -   Own operation, IPI, and markup
     -   Own operation only
 -   ICMS-DIF – ICMS differential (ICMS-DIF) .
 This tax type is used to calculate the ICMS differential tax amount under the following scenarios: